UselessPickles/strictly-typed-events/README.md

 Despite the many event libraries already available on `npm`, I could not find one that met my desires.
-My goal is to easily setup a class that emits well-defined events, with type-safety while emitting and subscribing/handling, using minimal boilerplate, where it is simple and intuitive both to emit the events, and subscribe to (and cancel subscriptions to) events.
+My goal is to easily setup a class that emits well-defined events, with type-safety while emitting and subscribing/handling, using minimal boilerplate.
+It should also be simple and intuitive to emit the events, subscribe to events, and cancel subscriptions to events.

 Some design goals: